Cray-HPE/docs-csm/install/wipe_ncn_disks_for_reinstallation.md

 * Adopting new disks that are not bare.
 * Doing a fresh install.

-For wiping Linux on an NCN that was recently adopted from another place, where a previous OS is installed, the [basic wipe](#basic-wipe) is sufficient for clean slating that node.
+For wiping Linux on an NCN with a previously installed OS, the [basic wipe](#basic-wipe) is sufficient.

 ## Topics